 Figure 26 displays the test plan for the spelling verification aspect of our project, using our full PCB.
 As shown in Figure 26, the testing was broken up into 3 main sections: LCD display, letter identification, and spelling verification.
 The LCD system was tested so that it could accurately load and display images.
 Because we previously verified LCD functionality on the tester board, this part of the process did not require significant debugging, as the full PCB had the same circuitry as the tester PCB.
 Next, we verified that the letter identification system was functioning correctly.
-Because we had previously verified that the sensors could produce an expected voltage output in the presence of our magnets and blocks and that the neighboring magnets did not pose any interference, this part of the testing process focused on how to decode the voltage readings into letters.
-We debugged the multiplexing process, encoding scheme, and decoding process in order to fix the letter identification system.
+Because we had previously verified that the sensors could produce an expected voltage output in the presence of our magnets and blocks and that the neighboring magnets did not pose any interference, this part of the testing process, encoding scheme, and decoding process in order to fix the letter identification system.
 Lastly, we tested the spelling verification flow that is detailed in Figure 12.
+Because we previously verified that the letter identification flow that is detailed in Figure 12.
+Because we previously verified that the letter identification flow that is detailed in Figure 12.
 Because we previously verified that the letter identification process was working and could accurately identify all 26 letters, this segment of the test plan involved debugging software logic.
 Once this functionality was implemented, we had a basic functioning system.